hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 informative to apply the same threshold on a non-uniform distribution.
 Solutions include applying the fixed horizon method to tick or volume bars instead of time bars, using data sampled at the same time every day (e.g. closing prices) or inputting a dynamic threshold as a pd.Series corresponding to the timestamps in the dataset.
-However, the fixed horizon method will always fail to capture information about the path of the prices [Lopez de Prado, 2020].
+However, the fixed horizon method will always fail to capture information about the path of the prices [Lopez de Prado, 2018].

 .. tip::
    **Underlying Literature**

-   The following sources describes this method in more detail:
+   The following sources describe this method in more detail:

    - **Advances in Financial Machine Learning, Chapter 3.2** *by* Marcos Lopez de Prado (p.
 43-44).
    - **Machine Learning for Asset Managers, Chapter 5.2** *by* Marcos Lopez de Prado (p.
 65-66).